U

 Sample Pricing

-Higher per-piece cost due to pattern development, manual iteration, and engineering attention.
-Typically higher than production unit cost depending on complexity and revision cycles.
+Higher per-piece cost due to pattern development, engineering attention, manual iteration, and approval cycles.

 Production Pricing